 South Africa's biggest and richest city has got the nightlife to match, from world-class theatre and live music to mega-hip lounge bars and epic nightclubs.
 The locals are known to be keen socialites and tend to be very friendly and happy to meet new people.

 Jazz fans should make their way to legendary Kippies in Newtown, and to the nearby Bassline.
 In fact, the young, hip and multicultural Newtown is a great place to begin night-time explorations of the city for anybody.
 The Civic Theatre hosts major live productions, while plenty of smaller venues have minor plays, cabaret shows, and reviews.

 Nightclubs tend to open around 11pm and will charge an entrance fee.
-They stay open all night and drinks are expensive.
-Many top clubs are positioned in the lively city center of Johannesburg, or funky areas such as Orange Grove and Melville.
+They stay open into the early hours and drinks can be expensive.
+Many top clubs are positioned in the lively city centre of Johannesburg, or areas such as Orange Grove and Melville.

 Become our Johannesburg Travel Expert

 We are looking for contributors for our Johannesburg travel guide.
 If you are a local, a regular traveller to Johannesburg or a travel professional with time to contribute and answer occasional forum questions, please contact us.